 1. Advancing Ecological Restoration

-There are no greater foundational social, economic, or ecological threats to the Hudson Valley than climate change, biodiversity loss, and environmental contamination.
-These crises threaten our very existence.
-We are committed to supporting people and projects that are preserving and restoring our fragile ecosystems, increasing biodiversity, eliminating environmental toxins, mitigating the causes of global warming, and fostering community resilience in its wake.
+In our opinion the crises of climate change, biodiversity loss, and environmental contamination poses a threat to our existence and the foundations of our ecology, society and economy.
+The root of the word “eco” comes from the Greek word “oikos” meaning “home.”
+We are committed to supporting people and projects that are caring for our home, preserving and restoring our fragile ecosystems, increasing biodiversity, eliminating environmental toxins, mitigating the causes of global warming, and fostering community resilience in its wake.

 2. Democratizing communities, wealth and the workplace: